BartBaselmans/CHARRGe/README.md

 The first document is a Rmarkdown file, which covers the theoretical concepts discussed in the manuscript in more depth.
 R code to replicate the figure and data used in the paper are provided and can be expanded by clicking on "Code".

-The second document is a Shiny application, which can be used for teachin purposes.
+The second document is a Shiny application, which can be used for teaching purposes.